Conversion Optimization

 The science behind this: Urgency is when a buyer feels like they need to act quickly—the bigger principle behind this is loss aversion, the trait people exhibit at feeling twice the pain than they’d have gaining something.

-Nudge marketing that triggers urgency in shoppers is essential to improve eCommerce conversion rate optimization.
+Nudge marketing that triggers urgency in shoppers is essential to improve eCommerce conversion rate.

 Such nudges work especially well across high-intent pages including the home page, category page and product pages.

-Here are a few ideas to apply urgency in your eCommerce store:
+Here are a few ideas to apply urgency to increase eCommerce conversion rate:

 ✅ Color code a sentence on “X people are viewing this right now” in your PLP